b-dont/btp.dev/src/content/privacy.md

 Analytics are powered by [Plausible](https://plausible.io) and are publically available at [plausible.io/btp.dev](https://plausible.io/btp.dev).

 ### Cookies
-This site is protected by hCaptcha and its [Privacy Policy](https://www.hcaptcha.com/privacy) and [Terms of Service](https://www.hcaptcha.com/terms) apply. **hCaptcha uses cookies for cross-site analytics.**

-I've also set a sub-domain with [hashnode.com](https://hashnode.com/), which does use cross-site cookies from my website.
-You can read more about how Hashnode uses cookies at [hashnode.com/privacy](https://hashnode.com/privacy).

-100% of my hCaptcha earnings from this site are donated to the [Wikimedia Foundation](https://wikimediafoundation.org).

-There are no other cookies used on this website.
+There are no cookies used on this website, with the exception of any embedded content from other websites, which may use cookies.